 Do you think you can spot when you’re being phished?
 Google has created a simple quiz to see whether you can tell whether or not you’re being phished.
 Take the quiz here.

-- The website domain or email address are odd;
+- The website domain or email address is odd;

 - The email is poorly crafted;